praveenkaranamu-design/README.md/README.md

 ## 6. OOP in Dart

 ### Overview
-Object-Oriented Programming (OOP) in Dart is built around classes and objects.
-Dart supports all major OOP concepts including encapsulation, inheritance, polymorphism, and abstraction.
+Object-Oriented Programming (OOP) in Dart is based on the use of classes and objects to organize and structure code efficiently.
+It allows developers to create reusable, modular, and well-organized programs.
+Dart supports core OOP principles such as encapsulation, inheritance, polymorphism, and abstraction to build flexible and maintainable applications.

 ### Key Concepts
-- **Class**: Blueprint for creating objects
+- **Class**: Defines the structure and behavior that objects will have
-- **Object**: Instance of a class
+- **Object**: A real instance created from a class blueprint
-- **Constructor**: Special method for initializing objects
+- **Constructor**: Used to initialize object properties when an object is created
-- **Inheritance**: Creating new classes based on existing ones
+- **Inheritance**: Allows one class to reuse and extend features of another
-- **Polymorphism**: Same interface, different implementations
+- **Polymorphism**: Enables methods to behave differently based on the object calling them
-- **Encapsulation**: Hiding internal implementation details
+- **Encapsulation**: Protects data by restricting direct access to class members
-- **Abstract Classes**: Classes that cannot be instantiated
+- **Abstract Classes**: Provide a base for other classes without allowing direct object creation
-- **Interfaces**: Contracts that classes must implement
+- **Interfaces**: Define a set of methods that implementing classes must follow

 ### 10 Examples of OOP in Dart